 - You won’t own your phone (unless you pay more for it at the end of the lease)

 - Will cost you more in the long run because you’re constantly renting

-- Need to return device in good condition
+- Need to return the device in good condition

 Other Cell Phone Installment Plans

 Sprint’s leasing plan is different than that of its major competitor’s installment plans—and depending on what you’re looking for, it may be off-putting.
 I’ll quickly go over the differences in the most popular payment plans so you can decide if going with Sprint, and a Sprint Flex Lease is your best option.

 AT&T Next Up lets you upgrade your phone after you’ve paid off at least 50% of the cost (on a monthly installment plan).
 You’ll pay an extra $5/month for this benefit.